GetStream/stream-chat-swift/docusaurus/docs/iOS/client/extra-data.md

 ## Reading Extra Data

-All of the most important domain models in the SDK have a `extraData` property that you can read the additional information that is added.
+All of the most important domain models in the SDK have an `extraData` property that you can read the additional information added by your app.

-Since the 4.19.0 version of the SDK you can read extra data properties very easily.
+Since the 4.19.0 version of the SDK, you can read extra data properties very easily.
 The following code snippet shows how to get an email from a user's extra data.

 ```swift
 let email = user.extraData["email"]?.stringValue ?? ""
 print(email)
 ```

-If you are using an SDK version below 4.19.0, this how you would read the email from the extra data:
+If you are using an SDK version below 4.19.0, this is how you would read the email from the extra data:
 ```swift
 let extraData = user.extraData
 var email: String {